hemantjava/Read2024/DSA/theory/micro-services.md

 these are two different approaches to managing interactions between services in a distributed system, particularly in the context of microservices and service-oriented architectures (SOA).
 Here's how they differ:

 Orchestration:
 * Definition: Orchestration involves a central controller (orchestrator) that manages and coordinates the interactions between different services.
-The orchestrator dictates the flow of the process, deciding which service to call and when, handling all the logic for communication.
 * Control: Centralized control.
-The orchestrator has full visibility and control over the process, making it easier to manage complex workflows.
 * Example: In a microservices-based e-commerce application, an order processing service might act as the orchestrator, sequentially calling the inventory service, payment service, and shipping service to complete an order.

 Advantages:
 * Simplifies complex workflows by centralizing the logic.